Don’t believe? Don’t tick!

 Many people have and still do.

-Here at Atheism we want to get a true picture of non-belief in the UK and we are encouraging people who do not follow any religion or believe in a god to say so and tick the box marked “No religion”.
-Nobody should owe allegiance to a religion simply because the society in which they live claims it is part of the culture, as is the case with Christianity in the UK.
-Every one of us who was christened as a child was too young to understand or object when their parents took them into a church and had water splashed over their heads.
-We want people to be true to themselves and not to inflate the numbers of religious people who claim irrational faith and beliefs, and demand undeserved privileges because of it.
+We believe that nobody owes allegiance to a religion simply because the society in which they live claims it is part of the culture, as is the case with Christianity in the UK.
+Everyone who was christened as a child was too young to understand or object when their parents took them into a church and had water splashed over their heads.
+We want people to be true to themselves and not to inflate the numbers of religious people who claim irrational faith and beliefs and demand undeserved privileges because of it.

 The more that atheists stand together to be counted, the greater influence we will have to combat the false claims and undeserved privileges of the religious institutions.